0xD3bt/Trench-Tools/docs/QUICKSTART.md

 1. Open Chrome or Edge.
 2. Open `chrome://extensions` or `edge://extensions`.
 3. Enable Developer mode.
-4. Download `trench-tools-extension.zip` from the [latest extension release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest), unzip it on the PC running Chrome/Edge, or get the extension folder by pulling this repo with git.
+4. Download `trench-tools-extension.zip` from the [latest extension release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest) to the PC running Chrome/Edge and unzip it.
 5. Click `Load unpacked`.
 6. Select the unzipped `trench-tools-extension` folder.
 If you are using a git checkout, select `extension/trench-tools`.
 7. Open the extension Options page and fill the host URLs and shared access token.

 [EXTENSION.md](EXTENSION.md) shows the packaged zip link, full-repo option, and git sparse-checkout flow if you only want to pull `extension/trench-tools`.

+Unpacked Chrome/Edge extensions do not auto-update.
+After each Trench Tools patch, download the latest `trench-tools-extension.zip` again, replace the old unzipped folder, and click reload for Trench Tools on `chrome://extensions` or `edge://extensions`.
+Store distribution is planned once extension updates are less frequent.

 ## 7. Verify Setup